alb3rtjarvis/numbacs/README.md

 [Lagrangian](https://lagrangian.readthedocs.io/en/latest/index.html) -- Python
 package for computing FSLE, FTLE, and eigenvectors of Cauchy-Green tensor with a focus on geophysical flows.
-Largely written in C++ with pybind11 used for binding, producing fast code.
+Largely written in C++ with pybind11 used for binding, resulting in fast runtimes.
 Particle integration is performed by 4th order Runge-Kutta method (RK4).

 [Dynlab](https://github.com/hokiepete/dynlab) --  Object oriented Python package